Supertext/SuperScript.Container.WebForms/README.md

   This is an abstract class which offers the base functionality required for a container control on an .aspx file.

+The exposed properties are
+* `AddLocationComments`

+  Determines whether the emitted contents should contain comments indicating the original location when in debug-mode.
+The default value is `true`.

+* `EmitterKey`

+  Indicates which instance of `IEmitter` the content should be added to.
+If not specified then the contents will be added to the default implementation of `IEmitter`.

+* `InsertAt`

+  Gets or sets an index in the collection at which the contents are to be inserted.

 ##Dependencies
 There are a variety of SuperScript projects, some being dependent upon others.